Float-Capital/scaffold-eth-2-envio/README.md

 This command starts a local Ethereum network using Hardhat.
 The network runs on your local machine and can be used for testing and development.
 You can customize the network configuration in `hardhat.config.ts`.

-3. On a second terminal, deploy the test contract:
+3. On a second terminal, deploy the test contract (make sure you are in the `packages/hardhat` when running):

 ```
 pnpm hardhat:deploy